Creative interactive marketing refers to strategies that are focused on the audience’s actions and based on two-way communication.

 As you were able to discover in this article, creative interactive marketing is not only a trend that increases sales but also brings other benefits.

 Would you like to see another successful creative interactive marketing case?
-Then find out how Fathom used it to increase conversion rates of one of its customers by 56%.
+Then find out how Purchasing Power used interactive experiences and had a conversion rate 4x higher than the average site conversion.